Table Of Contents

 To deploy a new container, the tool automatically plans deployment to a cluster and selects the best host based on predetermined criteria.
 Then, using the specifications in the compose file, the tool governs the container’s lifecycle.

-Another example is many modern container orchestration tools use declarative programming to simplify container management.
+Another example is that many modern container orchestration tools use declarative programming to simplify container management.

 With declarative language, engineers can define their desired outcome without specifying how the tool should achieve it.
 Conversely, imperative programming requires you to provide step-by-step instructions for achieving your goal.
 The result?
-An increase in time to benefit, which is bad for business.
+An increase in time to benefit is bad for business.

 Fortunately, there are over 100 platforms for orchestrating containers, most of which are powered by Kubernetes.
-The downside is that choosing the best can be difficult when so many options exist.
+The downside is that choosing the best can be challenging when numerous options are available.

 In the next section, we’ll compile a list of some of the best container orchestration tools on the market today — without the technical jargon.